mitchellkolb/java-ball-game/README.md

 The game begins with a specified number of balls, which are managed in an array list.
 Each ball's behavior is determined by its type, and the player's score is updated based on successful hits.

 ## Results and Observations
-During development, various challenges were encountered and addressed, such as managing ball interactions and ensuring smooth gameplay.
-The following images showcase the game's progress:
+When I was coding this I had various challenges that I encountered and addressed, such as managing ball interactions and ensuring smooth gameplay.
+One thing I would fix is that on the start of the game the most hit ball is stated as an error becuase no balls have been clicked.
+I would want to make this show something else as it is not an error that needs the big text of "ERROR" across the screen.